ashwinirao1/greenwise/README.md

 # GreenWise

 ## 🌱 Learn to Earn Sustainability
 GreenWise is an innovative platform designed to increase sustainability awareness by rewarding users for learning and engaging with sustainability content.
 Through a **Learn, Upload, and Earn** model, users can deepen their knowledge and get rewarded with B3TR tokens.
+The app [got 4th place at the vechainofficial x BCG EasyA hackathon ](https://x.com/easya_app/status/1807913670326079559).

 ## 📌 Problem Statement
 Despite the growing importance of sustainability, a significant portion of the population lacks awareness: